webcardinal/webcardinal-app-starter/README.md

 ## Description

-Application template that combines multiple components of WebCardinal.
+Application template that uses WebCardinal.

 ## How to make it run on your side